Regeneration (1915 film): Production

 Set in New York City, Regeneration was shot on location in New York City's Lower East Side and used real prostitutes, gangsters and homeless people as extras.
 It is the first produced by Fox Film Corporation, a forerunner of the 20th Century Fox.

 By 1915, 28-year-old director Raoul Walsh was in New York, with a three-picture contract with Fox Film Corporation for $400 a week - he was assigned Regeneration, to be the first feature-length gangster film in the United States.
 It was based on the book My Mamie Rose.
 Walsh's statement that he wrote the script was contradicted by other comments he made that he worked on it with Carl Harbaugh.
 Walsh had previously played John Wilkes Booth in The Birth of a Nation, and this was his first directing project on a feature, with him going on to film 140 other feature films.

 When he filmed the scene with actors jumping off a boat into the river, fireboats and police showed up to calm the "crowds", and Walsh was taken to the local station house, amused.
 The studio "relished" the free publicity.
-French cinematographer Georges Benoit worked on the film as he his first Fox picture.
+French cinematographer Georges Benoit worked on the film as his first Fox picture.